HighThrob/tvdp-simpleinjector-interception/README.md

 	order of interception can be decoupled from the order of registration.
 4.Has methods to register fake implementations of services.
 All functionality would
 	then need to be supplied by interceptors.

+version 0.9.1
+	- Upgraded minimum reequired SimpleInjector version to 5.0.1 due to a dependency load bug with version 5.0.0